Entry-Level Financial Analyst Resume—Sample and Writing Tips

 • Include at least these resume sections: Resume heading, Summary, Experience, Education, and Skills.
 Other sections are optional (more on these later).

-But some resume parsing software used by companies can’t handle PDFs, so be prepared to submit a .docx when asked.
+Make sure to save your resume in PDF format, unless specifically requested otherwise.
+PDF is the best option for preserving your layout, but some resume parsing software used by companies can’t handle PDFs, so be prepared to submit a .docx when asked.
 In case you'll needed it, here's a curated list of the best free resume templates for Word

 2. Start With an Attention-Grabbing Entry-Level Financial Analyst Resume Objective or Summary

 The best way to start a resume for entry-level financial analyst jobs?
+Make it immediately clear that their search has come to an end.

 Have a year or more of experience in financial analysis?
+Start with a resume summary.

 Use: